Skip to contents

 MCMC Traceplot of the Log Likelihood.

-With the MCMC draws from both models, we can characterize the posterior estimates for individual-level coefficients, or part-worths.
-These coefficients represent respondent-specific preferences for each credit card attribute.
-To illustrate the differences between the HART and linear hierarchical approaches, we examine the posterior distributions for two respondents: Respondent 146 is an older woman with low income, while respondent 580 is a middle-aged man with moderate income.
+With the MCMC draws complete, we characterize the posterior estimates for individual-level coefficients (part-worths).
+To illustrate the models, we examine the posterior distributions for two specific respondents: Respondent 146 (an older woman with low income) and Respondent 580 (a middle-aged man with moderate income).
 The comparison focuses on the out-of-state bank attribute, which represents a key design challenge for the bank’s expansion strategy.

 selected_resp <- c(146, 580)